maxlanceund/equal-system/papers/information_projection_framework-en.md

 **Fifth, it discusses the sensitivity of D_f to the definition of Ω.** In physics, Ω is ontologically determinate; in economics, Ω is theoretically constructed.

-**Sixth, it clearly distinguishes the inverse-inference framework from econometric identification theory.**
+**Sixth, it clearly distinguishes the information projection framework from econometric identification theory.**

 **Seventh, it provides an explicit convergence condition.** When log₂σ > 3·log₂Δ₀/α, the deviation of D_f from α is less than 10%.

 **Eighth, a time-reversal symmetry test.** Through numerical simulation of a harmonic oscillator system, it is found that D_f is **time-symmetric** under frictionless (reversible) dynamics. **D_f itself does not capture the arrow of time.** The arrow of time requires dissipation (irreversible dynamics).
 This is a negative result.

 **Positioning of this paper**: This paper is not an operational manual.
-It is a paper in the philosophy of science, telling theoretical researchers "why certain approaches are structurally impossible."
+It is a paper in the philosophy of science, proposing a framework and telling theoretical researchers "why certain approaches are structurally impossible."

 ---